ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 ## Explorer context menu shortcut for EPICS terminal

-To add a shortcut to open an EPICS terminal using the context menu in Windows' file explorer, double click `add_epics_context_menu.reg` (from EPICS top) and run as admin.
+To add a shortcut to open an EPICS terminal using the context menu in Windows' file explorer, Run Command Prompt as Admin, navigate to EPICS in the Command Prompt, and type `add_epics_context_menu.reg` (from EPICS top) to run it as admin.
 This will add a registry key that will enable you to right click in an empty space in file explorer and open the directory in an EPICS terminal.

 ## VNC